harshii-02/DL-assignment/README.md

 4.Lstm
 The original code implements a Q-learning based reinforcement learning algorithm for optimal path finding in a graph environment.
 The modified code replaces this approach with an LSTM-based deep learning model for time-series forecasting of airline passenger data, introducing dataset handling, normalization, sequence modeling, neural network training, and regression-based evaluation

+5. Rnn
+The updated code simplifies the original SimpleRNN character-level text generation model by removing reproducibility controls, temperature-based probabilistic sampling, and padding logic.
+The activation function was changed from tanh to ReLU, and deterministic argmax sampling was introduced, making text generation simpler but less diverse.
+Overall, the updated version prioritizes simplicity over creativity and reproducibility.

+6.Tictactoe